-- (c) Includes (1) RSUs held under the 2008 Stock Plan vesting after April 29, 2017 for which the participant has no voting or investment power until such units vest and are released as shares of our Common Stock in accordance with the provisions of the 2008 Stock Plan; (2) performance units (assuming a performance multiple of 100% for grants for which the applicable performance period has not been completed; or at the achieved performance period has been completed) held under the 2008 Stock Plan vesting after April 29, 2017 for which the participant has no voting or investment power until such units vest and are released as shares of our Common Stock in accordance with the provisions of the 2008 Stock Plan; and (3) phantom shares held in the individual's phantom stock account under the EOG Resources, Inc. 409A Deferred Compensation Plan (formerly known as the EOG Resources, Inc. 1996 Deferral Plan) (as amended, the "Deferral Plan") for which the individual has no voting or investment power until such phantom shares are released as shares of our Common Stock in accordance with the provisions of the Deferral Plan and the individual's deferral election.
-Because such units and shares will not vest or be released on or before April 29, 2017, the units and shares shown in this column are not "beneficially owned" under Rule 13d-3 under the Exchange Act. - (d) None of our directors or "Named Officers" beneficially owned, as of February 28, 2017, more than 1% of the shares of our Common Stock outstanding as of February 28, 2017.
-Based on 577,158,929 shares of our Common Stock outstanding as of February 28, 2017, our current directors and executive officers as a group (13 in number) beneficially owned approximately 0.3% of the shares of our Common Stock outstanding as of February 28, 2017 and had total ownership of approximately 0.5% of the shares of our Common Stock outstanding as of February 28, 2017. - (e) As previously announced by EOG, Mr. Steward is retiring from the Board and will not stand for re-election as a director at the Annual Meeting; his current term will expire in conjunction with the Annual Meeting.
-Mr. Daniels was appointed to the Board and each of the Board committees, effective as of March 1, 2017, and will stand for re-election as a director at the Annual Meeting.
-In connection with his appointment, Mr. Daniels was granted 233 RSUs under the 2008 Stock Plan on March 1, 2017.
+- (c) Includes (1) RSUs held under the 2008 Stock Plan vesting after April 29, 2018 for which the participant has no voting or investment power until such units vest and are released as shares of our Common Stock in accordance with the provisions of the 2008 Stock Plan; (2) performance units (assuming a performance multiple of 100% for grants for which the applicable performance period has not been completed; or at the achieved performance multiple certified by the Compensation Committee for grants for which the applicable performance period has been completed) held under the 2008 Stock Plan vesting after April 29, 2018 for which the participant has no voting or investment power until such units vest and are released as shares of our Common Stock in accordance with the provisions of the 2008 Stock Plan; and (3) phantom shares held in the individual's phantom stock account under the EOG Resources, Inc. 409A Deferred Compensation Plan (formerly known as the EOG Resources, Inc. 1996 Deferral Plan) (as amended, the "Deferral Plan") for which the individual has no voting or investment power until such phantom shares are released as shares of our Common Stock in accordance with the provisions of the Deferral Plan and the individual's deferral election.
+Because such units and shares will not vest or be released on or before April 29, 2018, the units and shares shown in this column are not "beneficially owned" under Rule 13d-3 under the Exchange Act. - (d) None of our directors or "Named Officers" beneficially owned, as of February 28, 2018, more than 1% of the shares of our Common Stock outstanding as of February 28, 2018.
+Based on 578,637,872 shares of our Common Stock outstanding as of February 28, 2018, our current directors and executive officers as a group (14 in number) beneficially owned approximately 0.3% of the shares of our Common Stock outstanding as of February 28, 2018 and had total ownership of approximately 0.5% of the shares of our Common Stock outstanding as of February 28, 2018.